10 tips to lose belly fat And Keep It Off

 You can reduce stress by doing several things.
 You can get more sleep.
 The average adult should get at least seven hours of sleep a night.
 You should keep things that are stressful away from the area you use for sleeping.
 Don’t do work in bed if you can help it.
 That area should be for relaxation and rest instead of work.
 Simply work at leaving your worries outside the bedroom door.
 You should also set aside some time to relax each day.
 By closing your eyes, breathing deeply, and forgetting your worries for a brief period, even if it’s only 15 minutes a day, you can help reduce stress.
 Exercise will also help by giving you an outlet for the stress.
 Keeping your blood sugar level will also help.

 2. Diet with a friend—Having a “buddy” system when you diet is a great way to lose weight.
-You have someone to help keep you in check, but you also have someone you can eat out with that you won’t have to explain you’re dieting to or someone that will be eating fattening foods in front of you.
+It helps to have someone keep you in check, but you also have someone you can eat out with that you won’t have to explain you’re dieting to or someone that will be eating fattening foods in front of you.
 You can help and encourage each other along the way.
 You can celebrate each success you make as well as the success of your friends.

 3. Tell friends/family that you’re dieting—By telling others that you’re dieting, you have them to help keep you in check.
 Of course, you’ll hear things like, “You’re dieting aren’t you” or “Are you supposed to be eating that,” but it will help you stick to your diet.
 You’ll also hear things like, “How much have you lost” or “You’re looking so good.”
 Those things can be very encouraging.
 Once you’ve made the proclamation that you’re dieting, you’ll feel like you have to prove you can do it, so you’re more apt to stick with it and achieve success.